-After seeing several more cave formations, the tour guide brought us out into another opening for the cave system.
+After seeing several more cave formations, the tour guide brought us into another cave system opening.
 This is where the James Branch stream flows through the cave.

 We were not in the light of day for long, though.
 The guide soon opened another door to the second part of the Cascade Cave tour.

-The major highlight of this part of the tour is a room full of interesting stalactites and stalagmites in various stages of growth.
+The major highlight of this part of the tour is a room full of unique stalactites and stalagmites in various stages of growth.

 Behind this door is something impressive that I have not seen before until exploring Carter Caves State Resort Park.

 A 30-foot waterfall inside a cave is a rare sight.
-It wasn’t a roaring waterfall, more of a trickle, but I am sure its roar is, of course, tied to how much rainfall eastern Kentucky has recently received.
-Pictures don’t do it justice; this is one of those things you have to go and see for yourself to appreciate its true beauty.
+It wasn’t a roaring waterfall, more of a trickle, but I am sure its roar is tied to how much rainfall eastern Kentucky has recently received.
+Pictures don’t do it justice; this is something you have to see for yourself to appreciate its true beauty.

 We went clockwise along the Box Canyon trail loop, which means the first rock feature we hit was Cascade Bridge.
 There isn’t much of a gap between the bridge and the rock wall behind it.

 I admit it.
 I have a thing for honeycomb rock formations.
 Water and limestone make some pretty unique sculptures when they work together.